sivasonaiv/my-notes/README.md

 * Driver coordinates workers and overall execution of tasks

 ##### Worker
+* Workers (aka slaves) are running Spark instances where executors live to execute tasks.
+They are the compute nodes in Spark.
+* A worker receives serialized tasks that it runs in a thread pool.

 ##### Executor
 * Distributed agent responsible for executing tasks